neilpeterson/talk-terraform-workshop/03-string-interpolation/README.md

 }
 ```

 We now want to add an Azure Container Instance to the configuration.
+When doing so, we have two challenges.

+a.
+The container instance must have a globally unique fully qualified domain name.
-The trick is that we want the resource created inside of the resource group that is also defined in the configuration.
-To do so we need the resource group, which can be derived using a process referred to as string interpolation.
+b.
+The container instance needs to be created inside of the resource group that is also defined in the configuration.

-Update the configuration so that it looks like this.
+Replace the contentes of **main.tf** with the following configuration.

 ```
 resource "azurerm_resource_group" "hello-world" {